 This result shows that we can reasonably restrict the language to only having a finite set of qubit gates, and retain a universality property.
-The proof (detailed in Appendix~\ref{app:universality_approx}) has a similar structure to the proof of Theorem~\ref{thm:universality}: we start by constructing programs approximating unitary operations, then sub-unitary operations, then vacuum-extended operations.
-To approximate unitary operations, we invoke the universality of the set of CNOT, $H$ and $T$ gates~\cite{boykin}, and establish a relation between the error functions for unitary gates and for vacuum-extended operations.
-The approximation of sub-unitary operations works the same as the previous case.
-To approximate general vacuum-extended operations, we use the decomposition into a sub-unitary operation followed by a traceout (Equation~\ref{eq:decomp_vac_ext}), and show that it is sufficient to compose approximations of each component.
+The proof has a similar structure to the proof of Theorem~\ref{thm:universality}: we start by constructing programs approximating unitary operations, then sub-unitary operations, finally coherent quantum operations.

-\subsection{Adequacy}
+\section{Adequacy}

 We have independently defined an operational semantics and a denotational semantics for our language.
-The operational semantics, on the one hand, defines the evolution of an input state induced by a program.
-The denotational semantics, on the other hand, assigns to each program a vacuum-extended channel that describes its behavior.
-In this section, we show adequacy between the two semantics, which will confirm that the two semantics describe the same behavior of programs.
-The result is stated as follows: \begin{restatable}[Adequacy]{theorem}{thmadequacy} Let $(\Gamma;S;\Delta)$ be a program and $\ket{\psi}\in St(\Hilb_\Gamma)$ an input state.
-Suppose that $\sem{S}_{\Gamma}=(\mathcal{C},F)$ and $\mathscr{E}([S,\ket{\psi}]_\Gamma)=\{(\ket{\psi'_i},\nu_i)\}_i$.
+The operational semantics, on the one hand, defines the evolution of an input state induced by a program using a default transition.
+The denotational semantics, on the other hand, assigns to each program a coherent quantum operation describing its behavior.
+In this section, we show adequacy between the two semantics, which confirms that the two approaches describe the same program behavior. \begin{restatable}[Adequacy]{theorem}{thmadequacy} Let $[S,\ket{\psi}]_{\Gamma} \in \tb{Conf}$ be a configuration such that $\sem{S}_{\Gamma}=(\mathcal{C},F)$ and $\mathscr{M}([S,\ket{\psi}]_\Gamma)=\{(\ket{\psi'_i},\nu_i)\}_i$.
 Then:

-\end{restatable} This correspondence between the two semantics also links the construction of default transitions to the notion of vacuum states from the denotational semantics.
-This result is shown by structural induction on $S$ (see Appendix~\ref{app:adequacy}).
-For the $\tb{while}$ statement, we use the fact that the denotational semantics is given by the supremum of iterated applications of $\mathscr{F}_{\q}^{S}$ to $(0,0)$, and proceed by induction on the number of iterations of the $\tb{while}$ loop.